Get Wag! Premium & save on all services

 Veterinary reviewed by:

 Published: 06/30/2020, edited: 05/24/2022

 Search the internet for “how to keep your dog safe on July 4th” and you’ll find tons of advice geared toward pet parents.
-But remember, it takes a village to raise a fur-child.
+But it takes a village to raise a fur-child.

 Planning a festive Fourth complete with a star-spangled fireworks show and your favorite tunes?
 “Paws” to consider your neighbors.
 More dogs go missing on July 4th than any other holiday.
 Here are a few tips on how to be considerate of your neighborhood’s canine residents and help keep them safe.

 Planning a relaxed night in with your woofer this Independence Day?
 Share some snaps with us on Instagram @wag!
 We love seeing your precious puppers.
-Don’t forget to tag #wagwalking and we might even share your four-legged Instagram influencer on our feed!
+Don’t forget to tag #wagwalking — we might even share your four-legged Instagram influencer on our feed!

 Fun Facts About Himalayan Cats - Friendly, Energetic Companions